-The independent auditor has based on the communications with the governing unit to determine the key audit matters to be performed on the 2021 consolidated financial statements of Chunghwa Group.
+The independent auditor has based on the communications with the governing unit to determine the key audit matters to be performed on the 2021 individual financial statements of Chunghwa Chemical Synthesis & Biotech Co., Ltd..
 The independent auditor shall state the key audit matters in the audit report except for the specific matters prohibited by law from being disclosed, or, in rare cases; the independent auditor decides not to have specific matters communicated in the audit report since the negative effect of such disclosure can be reasonably expected to be greater than the increase of public interest.